 Visa, like any global payment system, feels the competition from cryptocurrencies the most and tries to get the best talent to evolve quickly.
 A developer joining this company should consider making an emphasis on Java and Golang, as Visa requires two-year experience with these languages.
 Expertise in other spheres of software development will also be a plus along with specialization in scalable products.

 Blockchain Developer at Blocksmith ($45k-$65k USD/year)

 Here we step onto the startup grounds.
 Blockchain offers outsourcing services related to the blockchain to other startups and enterprises.
-In their job posing, Blocksmith highlight willingness to learn and share knowledge as the core requirements.
+In their job posing, Blocksmith highlights willingness to learn and share knowledge as the core requirements.
 Unlike enterprises like Visa and IBM, they value personality more than tech expertise.
 In addition, the person who gets hired will be eligible for equity share after working within the company for more than 6 months.

 Senior C++ Blockchain Developer at Atlas City ($90k USD/year)

 Atlas City is another startup that is focused on helping other businesses to cut costs and boost efficiency.
-The team looks for a person with decent knowledge of blockchains, which is apparent by the requirement of knowing C++, a language Bitcoin was built with.
+The team looks for a person with a decent knowledge of blockchains, which is apparent by the requirement of knowing C++, a language Bitcoin was built with.
 Among other requirements worth considering is the knowledge of Linux and back-end scripting.
 The salary for a startup is rather high and there is a neat bonus of being eligible equity.

 The bottom line

 To sum up, the blockchain sphere with its incredible volatility and instability is still a technical environment that is set to disrupt our world and transform it completely.
 Despite rallies and crashes on the market, the business side of blockchain has been rumbling since its inception.